ChilliByte/isaacrg.github.io/_posts/2015-05-18-speedy-no-more.md

 ---
 layout: post
 title: Speedy no more?
-description: Chrome and the challenges of time.
+description: Chrome, tabs and losing your memory.
 published: true
 category:
   - opinion